jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

 # REACT Week 14 Learning Objectives Answers

-1.  **Explain how React uses a tree data structure called the virtual DOM to model the DOM**<br/>
-    The virtual DOM is a copy of the actual DOM tree.
+1.  **Explain how React uses a tree data structure called the virtual DOM to model the DOM** The virtual DOM is a copy of the actual DOM tree.
 Updates in React are made to the virtual DOM.
-React uses a diffing algorithm to reconcile the changes and send the to the DOM to commit and paint.
+React uses a diffing algorithm to reconcile the changes and send the to the DOM to commit and paint.<br /><br />

-2.  **Create virtual DOM nodes using JSX**<br/>
+2.  **Create virtual DOM nodes using JSX**
     To create a React virtual DOM node using JSX, define HTML syntax in a JavaScript file.

     ```js